cake-lab/Mobile-deep-inference-benchmark-app/README.md

 # MODI Benchmark App

-MODI is a project to leverage dynamic inference location selection to meet SLAs and increase accuracy whenever possible.
+MODI is a [Cake Lab](https://cake-lab.github.io/) project to leverage dynamic inference location selection to meet SLAs and increase accuracy whenever possible.
 This benchmark application was developed to support the research presented in [MODI: Mobile Deep Inference Made Efficient by Edge Computing](https://www.usenix.org/conference/hotedge18/presentation/ogden).

 Deep Learning Inference is increasing in popularity for mobile applications, allowing them to leverage new features like speech-to-text and image classification.